OfficeDev/Microsoft-Teams-Samples/samples/app-cache-meetings/nodejs/Readme.md

 ---
 page_type: sample
 description: This sample feature shows how to improve the subsequent loading time of an App that the user has visited during the current meeting.
-The tab is loaded as an sidepanel in meeting.
+The tab is loaded as an sidepanel in meeting and in personal tab.
 products:
 - office-teams
 - office